Boko Haram rebels say Nigerian military offensive is failing

 "When they launch any attack on us you see soldiers fleeing and throwing away their weapons like a rabbit that is been hunted down," he added, speaking in a mixture of Arabic and the Hausa language common in northern Nigeria.

-The defence ministry did not respond to requests for comment on the video.

-Shekau asked his brethren in Iraq, Pakistan, Afghanistan and Syria to join what he called Boko Haram's Holy War.
-It was not clear when the video was recorded but the mention of the state of emergency dates it to after May 14.
+Shekau asked his "brethren" in Iraq, Pakistan, Afghanistan and Syria to join what he called Boko Haram's Holy War.

-The hour-long footage goes on to show apparently dead bodies in military uniform and charred armoured vehicles which Shekau said were evidence of victories in clashes with soldiers.
+The video goes on to show apparently dead bodies in military uniform and charred camouflaged vehicles which Shekau said were evidence of victories in clashes with soldiers.

-Stood outside in the sort of dusty plains common in northeast Nigeria, a dozen armed and masked men in military style uniforms then display weapons to the camera, including a ground-to-air rocket launcher and rocket propelled grenades.

 The military assault in the semi-deserts along the borders with Cameroon, Chad and Niger is Jonathan's biggest effort yet to end the insurgency.
 Security sources said soldiers from Niger and Cameroon are also involved.